MS Food Science

 Background

-As UP Mindanao is envisioned to grow into a comprehensive University, it academic programs shall put emphasis on science, technology, agriculture, agriculture and medicine so that it can assist the region in the process of nation building.
+As UP Mindanao is envisioned to grow into a comprehensive University, its academic programs shall put emphasis on science, technology, agriculture, agriculture and medicine so that it can assist the region in the process of nation building.

 As new global issues emerge, the food industry is beset with concerns in waste reduction, food safety, food security, development of new products and the like.
 The University believes that the MS Food Science program can assist in building up human resource who are equipped to find solutions to these problems.
 The Master’s Program is responsive to the needs of the food industry and the academe.